VPNL/TemporalChannels/README.md

     [roi, model] = tch_model_roi(‘V1', '2ch-lin-quad', {‘Exp1’ 'Exp2'});

-Example of fitting a GLM using V1 data from Exp1 & Exp2 and then validating on V1 data from Exp3:
+Example of fitting a two-channel model using V1 data from Exp1 & Exp2 and then validating on V1 data from Exp3:

     [roi, model] = tch_model_roi(‘V1', '1ch-lin', {‘Exp1’ 'Exp2'}, 'Exp3');

+Example of fitting and optimizing a two-channel model using V1 data from Exp1 & Exp2 and then validating on V1 data from Exp3:

+    [roi, model] = tch_model_roi(‘V1', '1ch-lin', {‘Exp1’ 'Exp2'}, 'Exp3', 1);

 ### Using tchModel class methods